 — A new runway was proposed for the World Cup at Rio de Janeiro's main airport.
 It is unclear now if it will even be built in time for the 2016 Rio de Janeiro Olympics.

 — A monorail system officials promised would revolutionize transportation in the Amazon jungle city of Manaus was hastily nixed late last year after government regulators found it wasn't a viable project.

 "They started late and have boxed themselves in.
-Now they have to redouble efforts to finish stadiums, so much of the good stuff gets left behind," said Victor Matheson, a sports economist at the College of the Holy Cross in Worcester, Mass., in an interview with The Associated Press.
+Now they have to redouble efforts to finish stadiums, so much of the good stuff gets left behind," said Victor Matheson, a sports economist at the College of the Holy Cross in Worcester, Massachusetts, in an interview with The Associated Press.
 What was important gets pushed off, and what's urgent gets done," Matheson added.

 The World Cup was to have served as a stepping-out party announcing Brazil's arrival on the global stage.

 "The world is going to see a modern and innovative nation," former Sports Minister Orlando Silva wrote in a 2011 editorial in the Folha de S.Paulo newspaper, just months before he was forced from office amid accusations he took kickbacks.
-"We're working to organize the best Cup in history. ...
+"We're working to organize the best Cup in history ...
 The country can count on it."

 Instead the construction delays have become an embarrassment for many, stoking public anger over poor public services, the high cost of living and corruption scandals.
-Many Brazilians now say that even if their beloved football team wins the World Cup on July 13, the country will have already lost.
+Many Brazilians now say that even if their beloved soccer team wins the World Cup on July 13, the country will have already lost.